 You need two, count them two, five gallon buckets with lids.
 You can of course find these at any hardware store but they're also plentiful on Craigslist and Facebook Marketplace for next to nothing.
 If you have the option to go BPA free its always recommended.

 Don't hate on twigs.
 You're gonna need them.
-Scope out public park, garden and grab a few handfuls.
+Scope out public park, garden and grab a few handfuls of supplies.
 These guys will be the base of your soon to be booming compost!